Loading…

 Longer Early Access cycles cut both ways.
 Extra time means more content and a more polished launch build.
 It also means the players who might have bought at a six-month cycle already went through it, had their fill, and moved on before Bolt Blaster announced 1.0.

 The review count is one signal.
-12,084 reviews before the 1.0 announcement means players stayed through multiple patches, not just the launch window.
+Over 15,000 reviews by late May 2026 means players stayed through multiple patches, not just the launch window.
 Early Access games that sustain review velocity across their full cycle tend to arrive at 1.0 with noticeably better systems than their earliest builds.
 The update cadence at least supports the idea that something was being built.

 What the available data doesn't show is what specifically changed between September 2024 and April 2026.
 Bolt Blaster Games didn't publish a visible 1.0 changelog on the Steam store page at launch.
 That absence isn't unusual for indie studios, but it means players evaluating The Spell Brigade right now are working from the current state rather than a documented progression of improvements.

-For context, the Vampire Crawlers review showed a similar pattern — poncle's deckbuilder maintained strong all-time scores while early post-launch reviews showed friction from buyers arriving with different expectations than the EA audience.
+For context, the Vampire Crawlers review showed a similar pattern: strong all-time scores with early post-launch friction from buyers arriving with different expectations than the EA audience.
 The Skull Horde review navigated comparable dynamics at a smaller scale.

 The Spell Brigade is clearly in the second camp, and the friendly fire system commits to it in a way most co-op variants don't.
 It's not a multiplayer mode grafted onto a singleplayer loop.
 A game that punishes you for your teammate's spell positioning is a different proposition than one where you just happen to share a screen.